Complex Hyperbolic Structures on Disc Bundles over Surfaces

 In this subsection, we list some explicit examples of complex hyperbolic disc bundles of the type $M(n,l,k,p)$ obtained with straightforward computer calculations.
 All we need is to find parameters $n,l,k,p$ satisfying the quadrangle conditions 3.1.17, a task easily achievable with the help of any computational tool.
 Our particular program has a wide margin of error, thus guaranteeing the validity of our results in the sense that we definitely prefer to lose an existing example rather than to get a doubtful one.
 In what follows, $e$, $g$, $\chi$, and $\tau$ stand respectively for the Euler number of the disc bundle $M(n,l,k,p)\to\Sigma$, the genus of $\Sigma$, the Euler characteristic of $\Sigma$, and the Toledo invariant of the corresponding representation $\pi_1\Sigma\to\PU$.

 We have tested all $n\le1001$ and, for every $n$, all possible values of $l,k,p$.
-The $\Bbb C$-Fuchsian examples have been discarded.
+The $\Bbb C$-Fuchsian examples have been discarded by a direct use of Toledo's rigidity theorem [Tol] (see the beginning of Introduction).
 The results are as follows:

 $\bullet$ There is no example for $n<9$ or for $n=11,12$.
 For any other $n\le1001$, there exists at least one example.
 The total number of examples is 308359.
 There are exactly 89546 examples with integer Toledo invariant.
-Therefore, there exist discrete and faithful representations $\pi_1\Sigma\to\PU$ with fractional Toledo invariant.
+So, we obtain the first examples of discrete and faithful representations $\pi_1\Sigma\to\PU$ with fractional Toledo invariant.

 $\bullet$ For every example, both triangles $\Delta(C,M_1,M_2)$ and $\Delta(S_2,M_2,M_1)$ are elliptic, $o(z,Wz,\varphi'z)=0$, $f=o(y,Uy,\varphi^{-1}y)$, and $p+f=2$.
 The last equality can be seen as some tiny evidence supporting the complex hyperbolic variant of the GLT-conjecture (see below).